- Faculty & Staff

 Synthetic Methods, Organic Catalysis, Natural Product Synthesis

 New Classes of Non-Covalent Catalysts.
 Reactions catalyzed by small organic molecules through non-covalent interactions are emerging as useful strategies to construct important synthetic building blocks.
 Our studies include the design and development of new classes of non-covalent catalysts.
-Recently, we have introduced boronate ureas as new family of hydrogen bond donor catalysts benefiting from increased activity as a result of the strategic placement of an internal Lewis acid.
-Boronate ureas offer rate enhancements of up to 10x that of conventional urea catalysts!
+Recently, we have introduced boronate ureas and silanediols as two new families of hydrogen bond donor catalysts.

 Unique Reactivity Patterns of Hydrogen Bond Donors.
 Recent progress in the area of non-covalent catalysis has demonstrated that hydrogen bond donors are excellent catalysts for a number of interesting transformations.
 To date, the development of processes catalyzed through hydrogen-bonding interactions has mainly focused on activating appropriate functional groups contained within electrophiles.
 The success observed with this single type of transformation suggests a huge potential exists to develop new reaction manifolds in which hydrogen bond donors catalyze operations through entirely different mechanisms.
 Our investigations will include developing unique reactivity patterns of hydrogen-bonding catalysts that will result in new and efficient methods to access valuable compounds with important medicinal applications.